avstack/gst-meet/README.md

 To integrate gst-meet into your own application, add a Cargo dependency on `lib-gst-meet`.

+## Docker

+A `Dockerfile` is provided that uses AVStack-built Alpine APKs for gstreamer 1.19.x.

-## Development
+## Nix

 For nix users, a `shell.nix` is provided.
 Within the repository, run `nix-shell --pure` to get a shell with access to all needed dependencies (and nothing else).

+## Development
-Otherwise, install the dependencies described above, along with their `-dev` packages if your distribution uses them.

-`cargo build` should then successfully build the libraries and `gst-meet` binary.
+Install the dependencies described above, along with their `-dev` packages if your distribution uses them. `cargo build` should then successfully build the libraries and `gst-meet` binary.

 ## Pipeline Structure